Cross-Chain Architecture

 Section titled “Asset Movement Coordination”Once inbound transactions are validated, assets are:

-- Credited to the relevant VSC vault
+- Credited to the relevant Magi vault

 - Managed by the vault contract